-Who will Biden's cabinet picks be?
+Who will Biden's Cabinet picks be?
 Here are some leading contenders

-Biden says he hopes to make some cabinet choices before Thanksgiving
+Biden says he hopes to make some Cabinet choices before Thanksgiving

 With Inauguration Day on Jan.
 20, President-elect Joe Biden has just over two months to chose a team that will help him steer the country and deal with the worst pandemic in a century and an economy deflated by the coronavirus.

-“We’re going to be moving along in a consistent manner putting together our administration, the White House, reviewing who we’re going to pick for the cabinet positions,” Biden told reporters on Tuesday.
+“We’re going to be moving along in a consistent manner putting together our administration, the White House, reviewing who we’re going to pick for the Cabinet positions,” Biden told reporters on Tuesday.
 “I hope we’re able to be in a position to let people know, a least a couple, that we want before Thanksgiving.”

 BATTLE BREWING OVER BIDEN'S CABINET PICKS